WE MET BEFORE?

 pain, emptiness and self-loathing dramatically distort how she

-views her physical being--and she believes that if she fixes all
+views her physical being--and she believes that if she fixes even

-her (imagined) external flaws, she can feel happy and lovable.
+her miniscule external flaws, she can feel happy and lovable.

-She could also invest in body ornamentation like tattoos, piercings,
+She could also over-invest in body ornamentation like tattoos,

 and dysphoria.
 An endorphin rush is triggered by these painful

-procedures, which is part of their appeal--very much like self-cutting
+procedures, which is part of their appeal, much like self-cutting

 unresolved rage issues toward Mother, can catalyze a Borderline's